avikejriwal/udacity_mle/proposal.md

 ## Approach/Solution Statement

-I will apply supervised machine learning to predict the propensity that a customer will complete a transaction given an offer.
+I will apply supervised machine learning to predict the propensity that a customer will complete a transaction given a specific offer.
+In other words, given a particular combination of user/offer, predict whether or not the user will engage with the offer

-Multiple classification models are available, including but not limited to:

-- Logistic Regression
-- SVM
-- Random Forest
-- Naive Bayes
-- Neural Network
+Autogluon provides an automated model selection and ensembling flow that optimizes for performance, so that will be used for a general-purpose predictor.

+General concerns:

+- Interpretability: The given demographic data is minimal for users, and this model would be largely internally-facing, so this is not a major concern
+- Throughput/scalability: Only one prediction will be made per user/offer combination in the special rewards program, so these are not concerns either.
+- Latency: These predictions are purely internal-facing and not time-sensitive.
+As such, they can be predicted offline and stored in a reference database, so latency not a conern.

 ### Benchmark

-We can evaluate the models against the base performance of the rewards program.
-For instance, if the predictive performance of the model is equivalent to the base probabilities of users engaging with offers, then it can be disregarded.
+We can evaluate the model against a simple base model.
+Logistic Regression is simple, easy to train, and easy to interpret.
+So all things being equal, it would be a good reference model to compare against.

 ### Evaluation Metrics

-For a classification model, we can consider the core model performance metrics:
+For a classification model, we can consider F1 as our core performance metric, as it will provide the best overall balance between various model concerns (ex: precision vs. recall)

-- Accuracy
-- F1 score
-- Precision
-- Recall

 False positives would be to provide offers to users who would not engage with them.
 False negatives are overlooking users who would engage with offers.